-This is a study abroad course, not a formal lecture-hall course.
+This is a study abroad program, not a formal lecture-hall course.
 Moreover, simply by enrolling, each of you has expressed an interest that is far beyond that which is typical for an oncampus course.
-My expectations of you as a Study Abroad student are therefore quite different from my expectations of classroom students, and the final grades I assign reflect this difference in expectations.
+My expectations of you as a Study Abroad student, therefore, are quite different from my expectations of classroom students, and the final grades I assign reflect this difference in expectations.

 I ask that you participate in discussions, ask questions, and talk.
 You will be assigned one text (see below), which I will ask you to read.
-Not all the chapters are relevant, but you should read the sections on Neolithic, Greek, Phoenician, Carthaginian, and Roman civilizations.
-There also will be an oral Final Examine delivered personally to you on the final night of the course.
-You should not fear this experience, but think about it as a way to recapture the things you have seen and experienced during the course.
+Not all the chapters are relevant, but you should read the sections on Neolithic, Bronze Age, Greek, Phoenician/Carthaginian, and Roman civilizations.
+There also will be an oral Final Examine delivered personally to you on the final night of the program.
+You should not fear this experience, but think about it as a way to recapture the things you have seen and experienced during the program.
 Your final grade will be based on our conversations, your questions, and on this final exam.